 Directors, officers, employees, contractors, and volunteers are expected to use good judgment, to adhere to high ethical standards, and to conduct their affairs in such a manner as to avoid any actual or potential conflict between the personal interests of a director, officer, employee, contractor, or volunteer and those of BRM Institute.
-A conflict of interest exists when the loyalties or actions of a director, officer, employee, contractors, or volunteer are divided between the interests of BRM Institute and the interests of the director, officer, employee, contractor, or volunteer.
+A conflict of interest exists when the loyalties or actions of a director, officer, employee, contractors, or volunteer are divided between the interests of BRM Institute and the interests of the director, officer, employee, contractor, or volunteer, or has a direct or indirect business, professional, or personal situation or relationship that may influence, or be perceived to influence the judgement or actions of the leader when serving the association.
 Both the fact and the appearance of a conflict of interest should be avoided.

 1. Interested Person